 Everybody has a story.
 You have to separate your “What” from your Why.”
 Why do you do, what you do?
 Grandma Dawn was a child in the library, books were her escape in her life at the time.
 She knew what it was like to grow up with a parent who wasn’t around.
 Seeing the poverty in her area, she wanted to provide resources that would encourage the kids to do better.

 In an interview with Bella Magazine, you said “You have learned empathy, understanding, and how to be a better human.”
 In my opinion, it makes you an effective and fantastic storyteller!
 What haven’t you learned yet, that you think would get you closer to the woman, mother, and human you hope to evolve into?
 I don´t know!
 I could use some help with time management, and getting out of my own head.
 But I think it’s a beautiful thing, sometimes it is OK, not to know.
-I am totally ok with that, just knowing that I want to get better.
+I am totally okay with that, just knowing that I want to get better.

 You deliver stories that inspire us.
 What inspires you?
 Conversations like this!
 Knowing there are good people out there is inspiring.
 We can lift one another, the table is big enough for everyone.

 I like to end our interviews with a positive message.
 Sometimes, life’s experiences can harden us.
-What words of inspiration or encouragement can you share with listeners that may be feeling cynical about life?
+What words of inspiration or encouragement can you share with listeners who may be feeling cynical about life?
 Setbacks can actually be setups but you don’t realize it at the time, you are going through your mess.
 It can take a year or years to get where you want but I promise, if you can see them as setups, you are going to be better off!
 I’ve gotten so stuck on certain things that have happened that I wasn’t letting other things happen in my career.
 The setbacks prepared me for the other Emmy and to do what I’m doing now but I had to let go of these setbacks, so like Elsa¨Let It Go¨

 There is no better way than to end this interview with a quote from Joelle,¨Find that thing that is you and stay true to yourself.”
 She holds true to what she says, she found her gift and remains humble.
 AW is grateful to bring this story to its readers, as it is filled with goodness.